nagyist/StackDeployer/README.md

 ## AppleScript

 An applescript is included.
 You can drag stacks on this script and it will automatically open the Terminal window for seeing the output.

+The applescript can be placed anywhere, including the Desktop.

 ## Generating the release notes